 What is Georgia Pre-K Week?

-In 1992, Governor Zell Miller launched a pilot program called Georgia Pre-K. The lottery-funded program served 750 four-year-olds in the state.
-Georgia Pre-K is a voluntary, free program available to all of Georgia’s four-year-olds regardless of parental income.
-Now, 27 years later, the program has laid a solid foundation for academic excellence and future success in the lives of approximately 1.6 million children.
+In 1992, Governor Zell Miller launched a pilot program called Georgia’s Pre-K. At the time, the educational program served 750 four-year-olds in the state.
+Now, 29 years later, the lottery-funded program has laid a solid foundation for academic excellence and future success in the lives of more than 1.6 million children.
+Georgia’s Pre-K is a voluntary, free program available to all of Georgia’s four-year-olds regardless of parental income, and continues to be nationally-recognized for its success.

 However, in 2010, the Georgia Legislature nearly cut the program due to funding constraints.
-That’s when Voices for Georgia’s Children, along with partner organizations like Bright from the Start: Department of Early Care and Learning, launched Georgia Pre-K Week.
+That’s when Voices for Georgia’s Children, along with partner organizations like Bright from the Start: Georgia Department of Early Care and Learning, responded by launching Georgia Pre-K Week in 2011.
 The goal is to emphasize the importance of quality early childhood education by providing opportunities for leaders to engage with Pre-K classrooms in their local communities.

 2020 Pre-K Week